In 2009, the biologist E.O. Wilson described what he saw as humanity’s real problem. I think it’s also a meeting problem:

 So the smart choice is to invest in maximizing peer connection and learning.
 Do this via simple human process rather than elaborate event technology.

 I’ve wasted time at many events trying to use apps to connect attendees in some useful way.
-Even when high-tech approaches use a simple web-browser interface, getting 100% participation is difficult due to technical barriers: all attendees must have a digital device readily available with no low batteries or spotty/slow internet access.
+Even when high-tech approaches use a simple web browser interface, getting 100% participation is difficult due to technical barriers: all attendees must have a digital device readily available with no low batteries or spotty/slow internet access.

 Well-facilitated human process has none of these problems.
 The value of having a facilitator who knows how to do this work far exceeds the cost (which may be zero once you have invested in training staff to fulfill this function).

 When push comes to shove, modern events thrive in supportive, participatory environments.
-Attendees appreciate the ease of making connections they want and getting the learning they need from the expertise and experience of their peers.
+Attendees appreciate the ease of making the connections they want and getting the learning they need from the expertise and experience of their peers.
 Once they’ve experienced what’s possible they rarely enjoy going back to the passive meetings that are still so common.

 Yes, we can use technology to augment learning.
 But the majority of the high-tech event solutions marketed today are inferior and invariably more costly to implement than increasing learning and connection through radically improving what happens between people at our meetings.